redthing1/w1tn3ss/README.md

 ### real-time api call analysis

-often it is valuable to learn what system library apis a program is called. for example, we can learn a lot about the behavior of a program by observing its calls to `libc`. the `w1xfer` tracer, powered by qbdi's [`ExecBroker`](https://qbdi.readthedocs.io/en/stable/tutorial_ExecBrokerEvent.html) mechanism, can intercept and observe calls from and returns back to instrumented code.
+often it is valuable to learn what system library apis a program calls. for example, we can learn a lot about the behavior of a program by observing its calls to `libc`. the `w1xfer` tracer, powered by qbdi's [`ExecBroker`](https://qbdi.readthedocs.io/en/stable/tutorial_ExecBrokerEvent.html) mechanism, can intercept and observe calls from and returns back to instrumented code.

 in addition to detecting calls crossing the instrumentation boundary, `w1xfer` resolves the symbols of these calls, and extracts function arguments based on platform-specific calling convention models. this allows for very rich interception and tracing of the arguments and return values of common library apis.